hasura/graphql-engine/docs/graphql/manual/auth/common-roles-auth-examples.rst

 -------------------------------

 - Create a role called ``anonymous`` (this value is up to you, you could even name the role ``public``).
-- Generally, you wouldn't add insert, update or delete permissions.
+- Generally, you wouldn't add insert, update, or delete permissions.
-- For the select permission condition setup a valid condition depending on your data model.
+- For the select permission condition, create a valid condition depending on your data model.
 For example, ``is_published: {_eq: true}``.
-- If you don't have a condition, then just set the permission to ``Without any checks`` represented by a ``{}``.
+- If you don't have a condition, then just set the permission to ``Without any checks``, represented by a ``{}``.
 - Choose the right set of columns that will get exposed in the GraphQL schema as fields.
-Take care of not exposing sensitive information.
+Ensure that sensitive information will not be exposed.

 .. image:: ../../../img/graphql/manual/auth/anonymous-role-examples.png
    :class: no-shadow